AmineCoder30/mernify/README.md

 Start the server:

-`cd ../server
+`cd /server
 npm start`

 Start the client:

-`cd ../client
+`cd /client
-npm start`
+npm run dev`

 **5. Access the App**

-Open your browser and go to http://localhost:3000.
+Open your browser and go to http://localhost:5173.